 The reticular groove is a muscular structure extending from the cardia to the reticulo-omasal orifice.
 Its correct closure is a precondition for the direct passage of ingested milk or milk replacer into the abomasum.
-When partial or total failure of the reticular groove to close occurs, milk spills into the reticulorumen and is fermented to short-chain fatty acids and/or lactic acid.
+When the reticular groove partially or completely fails to close, milk spills into the reticulorumen and is fermented to short-chain fatty acids and/or lactic acid.
 The subsequent drop in the pH of the ruminal contents to values that occasionally fall below 4 leads to variable degrees of inflammation of the mucosa of the forestomachs and the abomasum.
 In chronic cases, hyperkeratosis or parakeratosis of the ruminal mucosa can lead to impairment of ruminal motility with chronic or recurrent tympany.
-Additionally, atrophy of the intestinal villi and a decrease in brush border enzyme activity with maldigestion and malabsorption have been observed.
+Additionally, atrophy of the intestinal villi and a decrease in brush border enzyme activity with maldigestion and malabsorption have been seen.

 Systemic consequences of acute ruminal drinking are mainly due to absorption of organic acids from the digestive tract.
 In particular, the l- and d-isomers of lactic acid may lead to metabolic acidosis with the accumulation of d-lactate because of an absence of a specific enzyme for its metabolism in mammals.
 This accumulation of d-lactate has recently been found to be responsible for clinical signs such as depression, ataxia, and general weakness.

-Last full review/revision March 2012 by Ingrid Lorenz, DrMedVet, DrMedVetHabil, DECBHM
+Last full review/revision May 2015 by Ingrid Lorenz, DMV, DMVH, DECBHM